TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. 'terraform apply --auto-approve'

+#### Terrform Destroy

+'terraform destroy'
+This will destroy resources.

+You can also use the auto-approve flag to skip the approve prompt

 ### Terraform Lock Files

 '.terraform.lock.hcl' contains the locked versioning for the providers or modules that should be used with this project.